fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 ### Integration with Training Pipelines

 Distributed data processing feeds into distributed training.
 The output of data curation - cleaned, deduplicated, and formatted datasets - becomes the input for distributed training systems.
-Understanding distributed data processing helps you design end-to-end pipelines from raw data to trained models.
+This helps you design end-to-end pipelines from raw data to trained models.
 You can optimize data loading with efficient data sharding and loading for distributed training.
 You can handle large-scale datasets that are too large for single nodes.
 Faster data preparation means faster iteration cycles.

 The distributed systems principles you learn in data processing - parallelism, fault tolerance, efficient I/O - apply directly to distributed training and inference.